 About

-Carl Zimmer is the author of fourteen books about science.
-His latest book is Life’s Edge: The Search for What It Means to Be Alive (hardcover, Kindle, or audio.)
+Carl Zimmer is the author of fifteen books about science.
+His latest book is Air-Borne: The Hidden History of the Life We Breathe.

 Zimmer writes the “Origins” column for the New York Times.
 His writing has earned a number of awards, including the Stephen Jay Gould Prize, awarded by the Society for the Study of Evolution.
 During the Covid-19 pandemic, he contributed to the coverage that won the New York Times the public service Pulitzer Prize in 2021.
 Three of his books have been named Notable Books of the Year by the New York Times Book Review.
 His book She Has Her Mother’s Laugh won the 2019 National Academies Communication Award.
 The Guardian named it the best science book of 2018.